agateau/blog/drafts/plouf/index.md

 ## Playing Plouf!

-To play Plouf! you first need to download [plouf.adf][adf].
+To play Plouf! you first need to download [plouf-1.1.adf][adf].
 Then either you are the lucky owner of an Amiga and you know how to transfer it on a disk to use on your machine, or you don't have an Amiga and you can run it with an Amiga emulator.